Close

 The AC is supported by Internal Audit (IA).
 To ensure its independence, IA reports functionally to the AC and administratively to the office of the CEO of Temasek Holdings.

-IA has full and unrestricted access to all records, properties and personnel to effectively perform its functions.
+IA has full and unrestricted access to all records, properties, and personnel to effectively perform its functions.
 IA performs planned reviews of key control processes for all offices.

 To maintain confidentiality, the key controls over financial reporting relating to central payroll processes are reviewed by external auditors as part of the statutory audit of our group financial statements.
-IA may also undertake special reviews requested by our Board, AC or senior management.
+IA may also undertake special reviews requested by our Board, AC, or senior management.
 The minutes of AC meetings are circulated to the Board.

-The AC met four times during the year.
 The AC also has separate sessions, without management, with the external auditors and with IA.

 Leadership Development & Compensation Committee (LDCC)

 The LDCC is responsible for recommending Board and management leadership plans to the Temasek Board.
 These include Board and CEO succession, as well as guidelines and policies on performance measurement and compensation plans.
-The LDCC met four times during the year.

 Risk & Sustainability Committee (RSC)